aliemteam/aliemcards/README.md

 rhc ssh aliemcards
 ```

-As mentioned above, [custom environmental variables](https://developers.openshift.com/managing-your-applications/environment-variables.html#custom-variables) must be configured for the database authentication to work properly.
-The only custom variable in the app is `MLAB_CONNECT_STRING`.

 OpenShift has been added to the git repository as another remote, in this case titled `openshift`.
 After updates are made to the main respository, changes can be pushed via:

 ```